-Beef exhibitors age 14 and older are eligible to participate in this contest.
-See page 38 for contest rules and for instructions for signing up for the contest.
+Beef exhibitors ages 14 and older are eligible to participate in this contest.
+See page 44 for contest rules and for instructions for signing up for the contest.

 BEEF: STOCKMAN'S QUIZ

 Sponsored by the Woodford County Beef Improvement Association